AnthraxisBR/disasterpiece-worst-project-ever/README.md

 # THE FINAL DISASTERPIECE OF PROGRAMMING

+## Be careful, don't test it in your machine, run it inside a VM or a container PLEASE!

 This is a ERP project, this project is a disasterpiece of programming, it's a mess, it's a disaster, it's a nightmare, it's a disasterpiece.